 The New Channel Number field in the Channel Switch Announcement Element, Extended Channel Switch Announcement Element, Channel Switch Announcement Frame or Extended Channel Switch Announcement Frame, identifies the primary 20 MHz channel after the switch.
 The value of the New Channel Number field is set equal to dot11CurrentPrimaryChannel (see 22.3.14 (Channelization)) after the switch.

-When announcing a switch to a 40 MHz operating bandwidth, either in conjunction with a channel switch or alone, the Secondary Channel Offset Element shall be present in the same frame as the Channel Switch Announcement element.
+When announcing a switch to a 40 MHz operating bandwidth, either in conjunction with a channel switch or alone, then the Secondary Channel Offset Element or the Channel Switch Wrapper element, which contains a Secondary Channel Offset subelement, shall be present in the same frame as the Channel Switch Announcement element.

 NOTE—The indicated operating class within the Extended Channel Switch Announcement element or frame identifies the bandwidth and the relative position of the primary 20 MHz and secondary 20 MHz channels, hence a Secondary Channel Offset Element is not required when the Extended Channel Switch Announcement element only is used.

-When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth, either in conjunction with a channel switch or alone, the Secondary Channel Offset Element and the Wide Bandwidth Channel Switch Element shall be present in the same frame as the Channel Switch Announcement element or Extended channel Switch Announcement element.
+When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz operating bandwidth, either in conjunction with a channel switch or alone, then either a) both the Secondary Channel Offset element and the Wide Bandwidth Channel Switch element or b) a Channel Switch Wrapper element that contains both a Secondary Channel Offset subelement and the Wide Bandwidth Channel Switch subelement shall be present in the same frame as the Channel Switch Announcement element or Extended Channel Switch Announcement element.
 When announcing a switch to a 80 MHz, 80+80 MHz or 160 MHz by using the Extended Channel Switch Announcement element, the value of the New Operating Class field identifies the primary 40 MHz channel.

+The Wide Bandwidth Channel Switch element or subelement shall not be present in a frame or element unless the Secondary Channel Offset element or subelement is also present, respectively.

-If the Secondary Channel Offset Element and Wide Bandwidth Channel Switch element are both not present within the same frame where a Channel Switch Announcement Element is present, the operating bandwidth after the switch is 20 MHz.
+If neither a) the Secondary Channel Offset element nor b) a Channel Switch Wrapper element that contains a Secondary Channel Offset subelement are present within the same frame where a Channel Switch Announcement Element is present, the operating bandwidth after the switch is 20 MHz.

 An Extended Channel Switch Announcement frame shall not be used to switch to an operating bandwidth